jonhayjr/health-tracker-deployed/README.md

 # Health Tracker App
 This app allows users to post new health notes and see previous notes that they wrote.
-This was built using React for the frontend and Express and MySql for the backend.
+This was built using React for the frontend and Express and MySQL for the backend.

 ## Getting Started
 1. Download or clone repository.